SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

 Benefit from SEKOIA.IO built-in rules and upgrade **CrowdStrike Falcon** with the following detection capabilities out-of-the-box.

 [SEKOIA.IO x CrowdStrike Falcon on ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/#layerURL=https%3A%2F%2Fraw.githubusercontent.com%2FSEKOIA-IO%2Fdocumentation%2Fmain%2F_shared_content%2Foperations_center%2Fdetection%2Fgenerated%2Fattack_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.json){ .md-button }
+??? abstract "AdFind Usage"

+    Detects the usage of the AdFind tool.
+AdFind.exe is a free tool that extracts information from Active Directory.
+Wizard Spider (Bazar, TrickBot, Ryuk), FIN6 and MAZE operators have used AdFind.exe to collect information about Active Directory organizational units and trust objects

+    - **Effort:** elementary

 ??? abstract "Address Space Layout Randomization (ASLR) Alteration"

     ASLR is a security feature used by the Operating System to mitigate memory exploit, attacker might want to disable it

     - **Effort:** intermediate

+??? abstract "Adexplorer Usage"

+    Detects the usage of Adexplorer, a legitimate tool from the Sysinternals suite that could be abused by attackers as it can saves snapshots of the Active Directory Database.

+    - **Effort:** advanced

 ??? abstract "Advanced IP Scanner"

     Detects the use of Advanced IP Scanner.
 Seems to be a popular tool for ransomware groups.

+    - **Effort:** master

+??? abstract "BITSAdmin Download"

+    Detects command to download file using BITSAdmin, a built-in tool in Windows.
+This technique is used by several threat actors to download scripts or payloads on infected system.

+    - **Effort:** advanced

+??? abstract "Bloodhound and Sharphound Tools Usage"

+    Detects default process names and default command line parameters used by Bloodhound and Sharphound tools.

+    - **Effort:** intermediate

+??? abstract "CMSTP UAC Bypass via COM Object Access"

+    Detects UAC Bypass Attempt Using Microsoft Connection Manager Profile Installer Autoelevate-capable COM Objects

+    - **Effort:** intermediate

+??? abstract "CVE 2022-1292"

+    The c_rehash script does not properly sanitise shell metacharacters to prevent command injection.
+This script is distributed by some operating systems in a manner where it is automatically executed.
+On such operating systems, an attacker could execute arbitrary commands with the privileges of the script.

+    - **Effort:** advanced

+??? abstract "Capture a network trace with netsh.exe"

+    Detects capture a network trace via netsh.exe trace functionality

+    - **Effort:** intermediate

+??? abstract "Certificate Authority Modification"

+    Installation of new certificate(s) in the Certificate Authority can be used to trick user when spoofing website or to add trusted destinations.

     - **Effort:** master